PeterM74/TallawongCarparkMonitor/README.md

 The app is deployed to shinyapps.io, at https://pmo74.shinyapps.io/TallawongCarparkMonitor/.
 It is designed for mobile use (I would rarely need to check it from a computer), so may look a bit odd on a widescreen.

+It was originally built as there was no live website that would report on the Tallawong carpark space availability and I didn't wish to download another app.
+Transport for NSW have now released the [Park&Ride](https://transportnsw.info/travel-info/ways-to-get-around/drive/parking/transport-parkride-car-parks) page so this project has relevance and will not be receiving regular updates.
+I will continue to host it as I only care about the Tallawong carpark while the above lists them all.

 ## Getting started
 In order to do any development, you will need to request an Open Data hub API key after registering for an account (it is free).
 Store the key in the `.Renviron` file: